 Coming together in Northern Ireland early 2016, beginning with some initial low-fi recording sessions – Dale, Guy and Tyrell have risen comfortably into a solid projection of deliciously groovy music, that seems as much an extension of themselves as their thrillingly received performances provide evidence for.

 Prior to ‘This is Our Culture’, the band attracted the attention of Ross Cullen at Railway Studios, and in an afternoon laying down the record, they set the tone for the prolific series of releases that have followed.
 Expanding the accessibly funky, rhythmical and unique tone of each new sound from the three-piece for aural digestion, once experienced live of course.

 Creating a base for themselves at Blackstaff Mill, Belfast, for jamming and recording, including their latest four-hour monster album ‘Driving Under the Influence of Jams’, Electric Octopus have created a cult following with underground showcases, secret garden parties, and personalised, sold out events titled ‘An Evening with Electric Octopus’ around their touring schedules.
 Their latest hosted evening saw them joined on stage by Belfast blues legend, Rab McCullough at the Black Box.

-2017 so far, has seen the band successfully complete two UK/Irish tours and kick into their first proper festival season with performances at Arcadian Field Festival, Sunflowerfest, Fuinneamh Festival and a new Dublin based heavy psych festival, Emerald Haze.
+2017 has seen the band successfully complete two UK/Irish tours and kick into their first proper festival season with performances at Arcadian Field Festival, Sunflowerfest, Fuinneamh Festival and a new Dublin based heavy psych festival, Emerald Haze.
 As they continue to grow musically so does their following, who keep coming back for the fluid and inventive opportunities to dance that Electric Octopus are now well associated with.